berttejeda/ansible-taskrunner/README.md

 <a name="proposed-solution"></a>
 ## Proposed Solution

-Create ansible task runner that reads a specially formatted ansible playbook (Taskfile.yaml)
+Employ a pre-execution script that operates above the `ansible-playbook` command:
   - Accomplishes the same as the above, but in more uniform manner
-  - Each `tasks` playbook behaves like a command-line script
   - Support for command-line parameters/flags
   - Embedded dynamic inventory
   - Embedded shell functions
+  - Each `tasks` playbook
+    - acts like a command-line script
+    - is a valid ansible playbook (Taskfile.yaml), and can thus be launched with the `ansible-playbook` command
+  - Variables available to the pre-execution phase are also available to the ansible execution phase

 Advantages to this approach:
 - Easier to manage